Welcome to the ESA Science Department!

 We offer all the science courses required for all university and college programs.
 All of our department members have degrees and talent in, and a passion for, their subject, as well as an appreciation of the arts.

 A large number of our graduates enter university science and engineering programs.
 As well, many graduates are accepted into high-profile science-related university programs, but choose to study arts.
+Click on the link below to browse through our course offerings and see what your grade 9 student can look forward to in science.

 Students & The Science Program